chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Creation of the Composite Shape File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The complete geometry through which the fluid flows contains the helix static mixer as well as the casing around it.
 We use composite shapes to build the complex geometry; this type of shape is introduced in this example: :doc:`../simple-plane-model-from-composite/simple-plane-model-from-composite`.
-The main particularities of this composite shape are:
+The main particularities of the current composite shape are:

 #.
 The translation parameter for the ``rbf`` shape is ``-76.201:-20.0098:+15.6051``.
 It is selected to ensure that the center of the static mixer is located at the origin.
 The coordinates are taken from ``rbf_generation/bitpit.log``.
 #.
 The ``hyper rectangle`` is long enough to cover the length of the helix, and just large enough to fit in the background grid.